INFRASTRUCTURE & COMMUNITY FACILITIES AND SERVICES

 Stormwater Master Plan (adopted 2014; update in progress)

-The purpose of the Stormwater Master Plan is to manage the quality of discharge from the Municipal Separate Storm Sewer System (MS4) and ultimately reduce pollutants in the city’s stormwater system and to improve the water quality in the local lakes, creeks, and rivers.
+The purpose of the Stormwater Master Plan is to manage the quality of discharge from the Municipal Separate Storm Sewer System (MS4) and ultimately to reduce pollutants in the city’s stormwater system and to improve the water quality in the local lakes, creeks, and rivers.
+For the latest version of the wastewater system master plan please contact the Utilities and Environmental Services Department.

 Utility Profile and Water Conservation Plan for Municipal and Wholesale Water Use (adopted 2019)